 - Missed Court Dates: Without bail to incentivize defendants, many of them will simply refuse to appear at a court date.

-- Increased Police Presence: With more and more people skipping out on court dates, law enforcement will be forced to search and detain defendants a second time for their trial.
+- Increased Police Presence: With more and more people skipping out on court dates, law enforcement will need to search and detain defendants a second time for their trial.

 Don’t Let Anyone Infringe On Your Rights!

-For decades, we here at ABC Bail Bonds have done our best to ensure that everyone has access to bail money when they need it most.
-We are proud to say that Georgia has trusted us for their bail bonds needs and we have repaid that trust with excellent service.
+For decades, we at ABC Bail Bonds have done our best to ensure that everyone has access to bail money when they need it most.
+We are proud to say that Georgia has trusted us for their bail bonds needs, and we have repaid that trust with excellent service.

-If you’re looking for a bail solution outside of California, we recommend the services of Anytime Bail Bonding Inc. As a leader in San Jose Bail Bonds, the Bad Boys have gained the trust of their community, and California at large for fair service.
+If you’re looking for a bail solution outside of California, we recommend the services of Bad Boys Bail Bonds.
+As a leader in San Jose Bail Bonds; the Bad Boys have gained the trust of their community and California at large for fair service.